-Reading- At this level, using the Houghton Mifflin series, we emphasize comprehension and critical thinking skills.
+Reading- At this level, using the Literacy By Design series, we emphasize comprehension and critical thinking skills.
 We take a balanced approach to teaching reading where basal readers are used in conjunction with literature.

 - Written Expression – We will continue to develop the writing process skills.
 Types of writing will include informational, persuasive and narrative.
 Students will become familiar with the Pennsylvania Writing domain rubric which includes style, focus, content, organization and conventions.

-The math classes work with a variety of textbooks and supplemental materials.
-The Scott Foresman-Addison Wesley series will be used this year.
+The Math In Focus series will be used this year.
 The areas of concentration are whole number operations and place value, number theory, rational numbers, graphs, geometry, measurement and word problems.
 There will be additional enrichment activities to help your children increase their skills as problem solvers.

 During the school year, fourth graders will study geography skills and the history of the United States starting with first European settlements.
 The text we will use is Houghton Mifflin's Social Studies – U.S. History – Early Years.

-We will be studying Ecosystems, Electric Circuits, Food Chemistry, and Motion design this year.
+We will be studying Ecosystems, Electric Circuits, Motion and Design, and Microworlds this year.
 The District has adopted the National Science Resource Center's program, "Science and Technology for Children".
 We will have science 3 times during a 6-day cycle.
 This includes 2 labs and 1 classroom instruction.